-- i) It has formulated its own Credit Policy Guidelines in line with the core risk guideline of Bangladesh Bank. - ii) The policy takes into account the sectoral, geographical, large borrower, top borrowers concentration and specific industry exposure cap is set in the policy. - iii) Head Office Organizational structure has been segregated in line with CRM Guideline (Credit Marketing, Credit Approval and Credit Administration activities have been separated). - iv) Borrower's Risk Grade are assigned and mentioned in the credit proposal. - v) All disbursement is authorized centrally in the computer system only after confirming fulfillment of documentation requirement as per sanction term.
-There is no scope of disbursement without approval of the competent authority. - vi) Credit Approval Authority has been clearly defined in the policy. - vii) Strong monitoring of loan portfolio is ensured by separate Credit Monitoring Department.
+- It has formulated its own Credit Policy Guidelines in line with the core risk guideline of Bangladesh Bank. - The policy takes into account the sectoral, geographical, large borrower, top borrowers concentration and specific industry exposure cap is set in the policy. - Head Office Organizational structure has been segregated in line with CRM Guideline (Credit Marketing, Credit Approval and Credit Administration activities have been separated). - o Borrower's Risk Grade are assigned and mentioned in the credit proposal. - All disbursement is authorized centrally in the computer system only after confirming fulfillment of documentation requirement as per sanction term.
+There is no scope of disbursement without approval of the competent authority. - o Credit Approval Authority has been clearly defined in the policy. - Strong monitoring of loan portfolio is ensured by separate Credit Monitoring Department.